Autism (Part 1) • Autism (Part 2) • Autism and job • ADHD • Monotropism

 All of this means that sometimes, we miss things that seem totally obvious to our conversational partners – and vice versa.
 What’s obvious to you is not necessarily obvious to me!

-Eye contact, for example, is not something we’re just randomly bad at; it can capture too much of our attention, using up processing resources we could be using to follow your words or notice your facial expressions.
-Those of us who have ‘flat affect’ might find that modulating our voices and arranging our faces would be too much to handle along with all the other things we’re trying to keep track of.
-If we are ‘literal-minded’, it’s likely to be thanks to a combination of expecting people to communicate more like us (saying what they mean!) and struggling to find the processing power to resolve ambiguities, while simultaneously keeping on top of all the information channels people expect us to be using.
+Eye contact, for example, is not something we're just randomly bad at; it can capture too much of our attention, using up processing resources we could be using to follow your words or notice your facial expressions.
+Those of us who have 'flat affect' [a reduced emotional expressiveness] might find that modulating our voices and arranging our faces would be too much to handle along with all the other things we're trying to keep track of.
+If we are 'literal-minded', it's likely to be thanks to a combination of expecting people to communicate more like us (saying what they mean!) and struggling to find the processing power to resolve ambiguities, while simultaneously keeping on top of all the information channels people expect us to be using.

 A lot of the difficulty autistic people tend to have with task-switching and initiation is best understood in terms of inertia, which I see as a natural result of monotropism.
 Flow, or monotropic absorption, means giving yourself over to an activity more-or-less completely – really investing your mental resources in it.
 Because of that, it takes time to get into gear, and it takes time to get back out of it again.
 We need to shift a greater load of mental resources, because it is so much harder for us to divide them.